 - Three pupils in Lower Fifth and Fourth Form achieved gold certificates in the UKMT Intermediate Maths Challenge, while four Sixth Form pupils achieved gold in the UKMT Senior Maths Challenge

 - Molly (Upper Sixth) and Alex (Upper Sixth) achieved a bronze medals in the Royal Society of Biology’s Senior Olympiad and nine pupils have been awarded gold medals in the Junior Olympiad

-The public examination results in summer 2018 were strong at St John’s, with the School achieving the best GCSE results in its history.
+The public examination results in summer 2019 were strong at St John’s.

 A level results 2019